Buffer vs Hootsuite: Who Wins The Social Media Battle?

 When collaborating with Buffer, you must manually pick which social media accounts your teams will administer.
 You’ll have two authorization levels on this platform: Contributor and Manager.

-You can use these to either allow contributors complete posting rights or to maintain the requirement for permission before publishing.
+You can use these to either allow contributors to complete posting rights or to maintain the requirement for permission before publishing.

 Source: Hootsuite